bamf2048/bamf2048.github.io/_posts/2015-3-6-sdl_mame_tut.md

 1. Download [SDL MAME for OSX][sdlmame].
 You will want to download the highest version that is 64-bit.
 (You will also see links to MESS which is a computer and console emulator).
 2. Unzip it and you'll see a bunch of folders and files.
-3. Download this [file][mamedropbox] into your MAME folder.
-This is a file that you can double-click to run MAME.
+3. Download this [file][mamedropbox] and unzip it into your MAME folder.
+M64 is a small app that you can double-click to run MAME.

 ### Game installation

 1. Get games.
 2. Put the games (zips) in the roms folder.
 Do not unpack the zips.
-3. Double-click the mame.command file and you should be able to run the games from the menu.
+3. Double-click M64 app we downloaded above in step 3 and you should be able to run the games from the menu.

 ![Mame Menu](http://i.imgur.com/aYGcg5D.png)